Magnetic Resonance Imaging (MRI) of the Spine and Brain

 of the brain.

-There may be other reasons for your healthcare provider to recommend MRI of the spine
+There may be other reasons for your healthcare provider to advise an MRI of the spine

 or brain.
 Talk with your healthcare provider about the reason for your MRI.